SciML/sciml.ai/news/2017/05/17/Filling_in.md

 @def title = " Filling In The Interop Packages and Rosenbrock "
 @def authors = """<a href="https://github.com/ChrisRackauckas">Chris Rackauckas</a>"""

+# Filling In The Interop Packages and Rosenbrock

 In the [2.0 state of the ecosystem post](https://www.stochasticlifestyle.com/differentialequations-jl-2-0-state-ecosystem/) it was noted that, now that we have a clearly laid out and expansive common API,